 It also allows you to learn what type of loans you qualify for from the federal government.
 It gathers information about your family income, assets, and taxes.
 Take the time to complete it accurately and completely.
 You may use FAFSA to apply for direct subsidized loans.
 It is also used to apply for unsubsidized student loans.

-To apply for federal loans, you typically need to provide a great deal of your personal information.
+To apply for federal student loans, you typically need to provide a great deal of your personal information.
 This may include:

 - Your social security number

 - Your driver’s license number and expiration date if you have one